ChatGPT Image Jun 11, 2026, 11_26_21 AM.png

 Note: If you’re working with a funeral home, they may include the celebrant fee in their package — just ask if you can choose your own celebrant.

-• Writing a personalised ceremony that reflects their values, beliefs, and story
+• Writing a personalised ceremony and tribute

 • Liaising with funeral directors and venues